zkessin/erlog-unit/README.md

 erlog-unit
 ==========

-Unit test framework for Erlog
+Unit test framework for Erlog (Or it will be, just a place holder right now)